Peter Erskine: Career

 His professional music career started in 1972 when he joined the Stan Kenton Orchestra.
 After four years with Kenton, he joined Maynard Ferguson for two years.
 In 1978, he joined Weather Report, joining Jaco Pastorius in the rhythm section.
 After four years and five albums with Weather Report and the Jaco Pastorius big band's Word of Mouth, he joined Steps Ahead.

 In 1983, he performed on the Antilles Records release Swingrass '83.
 He toured the US in 1992 with Chick Corea.

 Erskine splits his time as a musician and a professor at the Thornton School of Music at the University of Southern California.

 Erskine with Michel Benita in 2008.

 He was featured on Kate Bush's 2005 album Aerial, where Erskine teamed with bass player Eberhard Weber.
 Diana Krall, Eliane Elias, Queen Latifah and Linda Ronstadt, as well as Scottish and Finnish classical orchestras, have had Erskine perform as a featured musician.

 In 2011, he appeared on stage at the Royal Opera House, London in the new opera Anna Nicole.
+In the 2016 film La La Land, he was the principal drummer in the orchestral ensemble that produced the soundtrack.